st3v3nmw/obsidian-spaced-repetition/README.md

 ## Flashcards

-The flashcards will be available in the next release (I have to make a workflow change for data integrity).
+The flashcards will be available in the next release (I have to make a workflow change for data integrity - See [this](https://github.com/st3v3nmw/obsidian-spaced-repetition/issues/20#issuecomment-822069731) and [this](https://github.com/st3v3nmw/obsidian-spaced-repetition/issues/20#issuecomment-822157941)).

 https://user-images.githubusercontent.com/43380836/115158585-9083e180-a097-11eb-98a3-4a7934a682e3.mp4